 In contested divorces, the lawyers usually bill hourly.
 Hence, the divorce expenses are directly proportional to the number of conflicts between the spouses and the time needed to resolve their disputes.

-That is why, if you want to save money, you should ensure that you and your spouse are ready to cooperate towards mutual goals and seek an amicable divorce.
+That is why, if you want to get a cheap divorce in Texas, you should ensure that you and your spouse are ready to cooperate towards mutual goals and seek an amicable divorce.

 An uncontested divorce means that both parties agree to end the marriage and are willing to negotiate the final terms of their divorce out of court.
 They must clearly outline their arrangements concerning alimony, child custody and support, property division, debts, etc., by drafting a Settlement Agreement and submitting this contract for court approval.